tamimattafi/android-navigation-manager/README.md

 ```

 3.2. **Dagger Support**
-> This module has support for dagger support injectors
+> This module has support for dagger support injectors.
-> It has the same functionality as the basic module so choosing one of them depends on your project requirements
+> It has the same functionality as the basic module so choosing one of them depends on your project requirements.
 > Why not both?
 It is possible to use both modules alongside each other!
 >
 > **NOTE**
-> Using navigation provided by this module requires you to provide an instance of DaggerNavigator
+> Using navigation provided by this module requires you to provide an instance of DaggerNavigator.
 > In your ActivityModule, you must implement a binder/provider for this type.